richmahn/en_tn/psa/118/intro.md

 #### Special concepts in this chapter ####

 ##### Rejected stone #####
 The author praised Yahweh for his rescuing him.
 God enabled him to overpower his enemies.
-The new Testament, and even Jesus himself, saw the rejected stone as a reference to the messiah's rejection by the Jewish leaders.
+The new Testament, and even Jesus himself, saw the rejected stone as a reference to the Messiah's rejection by the Jewish leaders.
 (See: [[rc://en/tw/dict/bible/kt/christ]])

 ## Links: ##